 TRANSLATION NOTE: Many translations make a key error in the last words of verse 14.
 It's not 'thus' or 'so'.
 It's 'and'.
 As in... 'and I will destroy thy cities'.

-This tells us that we are in the time frame Ezekiel 39:6, Isaiah 30:26 and Zechariah 12:4.
-And, it is the verses from Isaiah and Zechariah that mirror Micah 5:10-11.
+This tells us that we are in the time frame of Ezekiel 39:6, Isaiah 30:26 and Zechariah 12:4.
+And, the verses from Isaiah and Zechariah mirror Micah 5:10-11.
 They are exactly like what we have been talking about:

 - Cities and buildings will be destroyed - earthquakes

 - All transportation will be destroyed - solar EMP

 I think that we have a perfect match here.
 But, I am forgetting the verse that should fill us with dread:

 And I will execute vengeance in anger and fury upon the heathen, such as they have not heard.

 TRANSLATION NOTE: The last words of that verse - אשר לא שמעו (ah-share lo shah-meh-oo) - literally means 'that not they heard'.
 That's pretty cryptic, but this vengeance does not sound like it is happening because they did not hear - like most translations indicate.
 No, it appears that these events will be so vast and incredible that they've never heard anything like this before.
 Oh, and the word 'heathen' is actually just 'nations'.